Mark 12:13-27 Comments by Stephen Ricker

 * Mark 12:25 "When the dead rise, they will neither marry nor be given in marriage; they will be like the angels in heaven."

 * "when the dead rise" -It could be said that this is talking about when our current physical body ceases to exist and our spirit goes to heaven.
-However, it seems most likely that Jesus is talking about the resurrection of the dead at the last trumpet.
-(1 Cor.
-15)
+However, Jesus is talking about the resurrection of the dead at the last trumpet.
+(Daniel 12:1-3; 1 Corinthians 15)

 * "they will neither marry nor be given in marriage" -we will be married to Jesus the great bridegroom.
 I talk extensively about this in The Believer's Future - Hope that Inspires.